5 Ways to Be a Smarter Auto Insurance Shopper

-Fewer consumers shopped for auto insurance in 2011 than at any point in the previous five years.
+Fewer consumers shopped for auto insurance in 2012 than at any point in the previous six years.
 Experts say that means you and many other drivers might be passing up a chance for savings.

 But many consumers, experts say, could greatly benefit from looking for a better deal.